 - FlowTableLookUpDelay: This time gets run off the clock when making a lookup in our Flow Table. - Flags: OpenFlow specific configuration flags.
 They are defined in the ofp_config_flags enum.
+Choices include:

-Choices include: OFPC_SEND_FLOW_EXP (Switch notifies controller when a flow has expired), OFPC_FRAG_NORMAL (Match fragment against Flow table), OFPC_FRAG_DROP (Drop fragments), OFPC_FRAG_REASM (Reassemble only if OFPC_IP_REASM set, which is currently impossible, because switch implementation does not support IP reassembly) OFPC_FRAG_MASK (Mask Fragments) - FlowTableMissSendLength: When the packet doesn't match in our Flow Table, and we forward to the controller, this sets # of bytes forwarded (packet is not forwarded in its entirety, unless specified).
+OFPC_SEND_FLOW_EXP (Switch notifies controller when a flow has expired), because switch implementation does not support IP reassembly) OFPC_FRAG_MASK (Mask Fragments) - FlowTableMissSendLength: When the packet doesn't match in our Flow Table, and we forward to the controller, this sets # of bytes forwarded (packet is not forwarded in its entirety, unless specified).